FrankSkep/contacts-app/README.md

 ## Description

-A web application for managing contacts, developed with Java, Spring Boot, and MySQL, using the MVC architecture.
+A web application for managing contacts, developed with Java, Spring Boot, and MySQL.

 ## Features